harness/harness-migrate/cmd/gitimporter/README.md

 ## Support
-Import repository to Harness Code Repository with metadata including:
+Import repositories to Harness Code Repository with metadata including:
 - Pull Requests and comments
 - Webhooks
 - Branch Protection Rules

 ### Installing
 You can install the migrator via github releases or run `make build` with latest go version present in your system.
+You can skip this step if you have the migrator installed already.

 ### NOTE
 You need to export the repository first using the same migrator tool.
-Supported SCM providers are Bitbucket Server (Stash), and Github (coming soon).
+Supported SCM providers are [Bitbucket Server (Stash)](../stash/README.md), and Github (coming soon).

 ## Commands
 As a quick start you can run